-The AD7858/AD7858L is a fast, 12-bit single supply A/D converter.
-The part requires an external 4 MHz/1.8 MHz master clock (CLKIN), two C{REF} capacitors, a \overline{CONVST} signal to start conversion, and power supply decoupling capacitors.
-The part provides the user with track/hold, on-chip reference, calibration features, A/D converter, and serial interface logic functions on a single chip.
-The A/D converter section of the AD7858/AD7858L consists of a conventional successive-approximation converter based around a capacitor DAC.
-The AD7858/AD7858L accepts an analog input range of 0 to +V ${DD}$ where the reference can be tied to V{DD} .
+The AD7856 is a fast, 14-bit single supply A/D converter.
+The part requires an external 6 MHz/4 MHz master clock (CLKIN), two $C{REF}$ capacitors, a $\overline{CONVST}$ signal to start conversion and power supply decoupling capacitors.
+The part provides the user with track/hold, on-chip reference, calibration features, A/D converter and serial interface logic functions on a single chip.
+The A/D converter section of the AD7856 consists of a conventional successive-approximation converter based around a capacitor DAC.
+The AD7856 accepts an analog input range of 0 to +V ${DD}$ where the reference can be tied to $V{DD}$ .
 The reference input to the part is buffered on-chip.

-A major advantage of the AD7858/AD7858L is that a conversion can be initiated in software as well as applying a signal to the CONVST pin.
-Another innovative feature of the AD7858/AD7858L is self-calibration on power-up, which is initiated having a capacitor from the CAL pin to AGND, to give superior dc accuracy.
-See Automatic Calibration on Power-Up section.
-The part is available in a 24-pin SSOP package and this offers the user considerable space-saving advantages over alternative solutions.
-The AD7858L version typically consumes only 5.5 mW making it ideal for battery-powered applications.
+A major advantage of the AD7856 is that a conversion can be initiated in software as well as applying a signal to the $\overline{CONVST}$ pin.
+Another innovative feature of the AD7856 is self-calibration on power-up, which is initiated having a 0.01 $\mu F$ capacitor from the $\overline{CAL}$ pin to DGND, to give superior dc accuracy.
+The part should be allowed 150 ms after power up to perform this automatic calibration before any reading or writing takes place.
+The part is available in a 24-pin SSOP package and this offers the user considerable spacing saving advantages over alternative solutions.